-So now I’m wondering where’re all the androgynous Indian men?
+So where’re all the androgynous Indian men?
 Not like there is a database for them but I performed a search and found nothing.
 I can’t think of any Indian actors or musicians.
 But there’re some designers. (names please?).
 My knowledge about designers is limited and maybe they’re not talked about in this context but I’d like to know if you know.
 Quite a long introduction, but that was all to say that I found an androgynous person.
 And it’s a boy!!

 Vir is a club kid(with traces of Macaulay Culkin’s character from Party Monster) & an Unidentified Modeling Object in his own right.
 His hairdo is similar to what Kristen Stewart has been sporting lately and they both are oblivious to this fact.
 His friends claim he exudes style.
 People usually confuse him for a girl.
 I did too.

 “Music, film & fashion industries have always played an influential role in advancing a challenging perspective on human sexuality for modern times.
 In the 1980s, androgynous musicians — Boy George, David Bowie, and Prince — made headlines as they captured the world’s fascination with sexual ambiguity.”